 St Helens Chamber strongly believes every school pupil should have opportunities to learn from employers about work, employment and the skills that are valued in the workplace to complement their academic qualiﬁcations.

 Making the transition from school to the workplace is arguably tougher than it has ever been, but sharing your career journey and insights with young people in schools, your unique industry knowledge and experience could make a difference to the options a young person considers for their careers.

 Our Learning to Work Programme provides primary school children with an awareness of the employment opportunities that will be available to them, when they leave school.
 We are extremely passionate about the work we do and the impact we have on the lives of young people.

-The Learning to Work programme has been designed to meet these demands in one of the most challenging times for young people to succeed.
+The programme has been designed to meet these demands in one of the most challenging times for young people to succeed.
 Our aim is to create these aspirations early in life by working with primary schools, to help pupils progress through difficult transition points from education to employment and give them realistic guidance towards self-identified goals.